Visa policy of Ivory Coast: Visa exemption

-Holders diplomatic or service category passports issued to nationals of Austria, Brazil, China, Gabon, Iran, Israel, South Africa, Turkey, Uganda, Venezuela and Vietnam do not require a visa for Côte d'Ivoire.
+Holders of diplomatic or service category passports issued to nationals of Austria, Brazil, China, Gabon, Israel, South Africa, Turkey, Uganda, Venezuela and Vietnam do not require a visa for Côte d'Ivoire.

 Airport e-Visa

 Visitors can apply online for an e-Visa that if approved can be picked up at the Port Bouet Airport in Abidjan.
-The eVisa is valid for 90 days and is issued within 48 hours.
+The e-Visa is valid for 90 days and is issued within 48 hours.

 Prior approval

 The following countries and territories require prior approval from the Ministry of Security: